Iamnkinikathryn/myfirstcodechallenge/README.md

 ## **Net Salary Calculator**
 This program calculates a person’s take-home pay after deducting taxes and other contributions from their salary and benefits.
 It’s useful for understanding how to perform arithmetic operations and deductions in programming.

-Each program is designed to be easy to use and helps in understanding basic programming concepts.